AmariahAK/wisdom-drop/README.md

 # Video Game Wisdom of thw day (September 5 2025)
 > “War is where the young and stupid are tricked by the old and bitter into killing each other.”
 > Vladimir “Vlad” Glebov (GTA IV)

+# Motivational / Comedy-Drama Wisdom of the day (September 6 2025)
+> "You know what the happiest animal on Earth is?
+It’s a goldfish.
+You know why?
+It’s got a 10-second memory.
+Be a goldfish.”
+> Ted Lasso (Ted Lasso, Season 1)